Slackadays/Chata/README.md

 ## Actions

-All actions start with the keyword `action` followed by the name of the action, followed by an opening curly bracket, Chata code, and closing curly bracket.
+All actions start with the keyword `action` followed by the name of the action, optionally variables, followed by an opening curly bracket, Chata code, and closing curly bracket.

 **`Example`**
 ```